What does a radiologist do?

 What You Should Know About Quality and Safety in Medical Imaging

 Radiologists are medical doctors who have received at least four years of unique, specific, post-medical school training in radiation safety, the optimal performance of radiological procedures, and interpretation of medical images.
 Other medical specialties mandate far less imaging education, ranging from a few days to a maximum of 10 months.
-Use of medical imaging procedures by unqualified providers may needlessly expose you to radiation or radiation levels that could be unduly hazardous.
+Use of medical imaging procedures by unqualified providers may needlessly expose you to radiation that could be unduly hazardous.
 It may also result in misdiagnosis or problems that are not diagnosed at all.

 ACR Accreditation